-E. Recordkeeping and Confidentiality
+D. Recordkeeping and Confidentiality

 Full documentation must be maintained for each search to satisfy the requirements of various agencies, which may post-audit any recruitment, particularly in the face of a complaint by any unsuccessful candidate.
-Departmental records (e.g. department notes, agendas, letters, and interview materials) must be retained for at least four years (See UC Retention Schedule).
+Departmental records (e.g. department notes, agendas, letters, and

 Interview materials are defined as follows (Vice Provost Memo):

-- 1. Written Justification of the interview outcome for each candidate - a.
+- 3. Written Justification of the interview outcome for each candidate - a.
 Interview Notes for each candidate from each search committee member and/or - b.
-Notes from faculty discussion regarding each interview candidate - 2.
+Notes from faculty discussion regarding each interview candidate - 4.
 Itinerary for each interview candidate

-Confidentiality Rules of conduct should be adopted in order to maintain confidentiality of the recruitment and appointment process.
+Confidentiality Rules of conduct should be adopted to maintain confidentiality of the recruitment and appointment process.
 Certain materials of a search (e.g., extramural letters of reference) are governed by University regulations and laws concerning confidentiality (see APM 160).
 At the department's discretion, non-senate members of the Search Committee, including graduate students, may have access to confidential materials.
 Any such access is governed by the same confidentiality safeguards that govern faculty.
 Review of materials must be done without regard to the candidate's race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, protected veteran status, or other characteristics protected by applicable federal and state law.

-F. Access to Recruitment Records for Academic Personnel
+Access to Recruitment Records for Academic Personnel

 Candidates have a right to access recruitment records about themselves that have been collected pursuant to a search.
-This right of access applies to confidential and non-confidential documents in their academic personnel recruitment.
-Prior to disclosure, records may be redacted in accordance with University policy to protect the confidentiality of designated academic review letters and to protect the privacy of other individuals.
+This right of access applies to confidential and non- confidential documents in their academic personnel recruitment.
+Prior to disclosure, records may be redacted in accordance with university policy to protect the confidentiality of designated academic review letters and to protect the privacy of other individuals.
 Requested records may be withheld until the search or selection process is concluded.

-For Senate searches, requests for search related records by candidate should be forwarded to the Academic Personnel Office (APO) by completing a Request for Access to Recruitment Records Form.
+For Senate searches, requests for search related records by candidate should be forwarded to the Academic Personnel Office (APO) by completing a Request for Access to Records Form.
 APO will redact the information in accordance with University policy and provide a copy directly to the candidate making the request.

-For Non Senate searches, requests for search related records by candidates should be forwarded to the Dean's Office by completing a Request for Access to Recruitment Records Form The Dean's Office will redact the information in accordance with University policy and provide a copy directly to the candidate making the request.
+For Non Senate searches, requests for search related records by candidates should be forwarded to the Dean's Office by completing a Request for Access to Records Form.
+The Dean's Office will redact the information in accordance with University policy and provide a copy directly to the candidate making the request.

-G. Conflict of Interest
+E. Conflict of Interest